xuri/excelize-doc/en/image.md

 func (f *File) AddPicture(sheet, cell, picture string, opts *GraphicOptions) error
 ```

-AddPicture provides the method to add a picture to a worksheet by given picture format set (such as offset, scale, aspect ratio setting, and print settings) and file path, supported image types: BMP, EMF, EMZ, GIF, JPEG, JPG, PNG, SVG, TIF, TIFF, WMF, and WMZ.
+AddPicture provides the method to add a picture to a worksheet by given picture format set (such as offset, scale, aspect ratio setting, and print settings) and file path, supported image types: BMP, EMF, EMZ, GIF, ICO, JPEG, JPG, PNG, SVG, TIF, TIFF, WMF, and WMZ.
 This function is concurrency safe.
 Note that this function only supports adding pictures placed over the cells currently, and doesn't support adding pictures placed in cells or creating the Kingsoft WPS Office embedded image cells.

 For example: